heptarch/heptarch.github.io/drafts/lingering.md

 <div style="text-align: right">— Odilon Redon</div>
 </div>

 Most nights, as I fall asleep, I see a rush of elaborate imagery flicker like a rotoscope before my eyes.
 The images—usually on the order of 50—are vivid, concrete, specific; I could paint them if I had the talent and cared to disrupt the process of becoming unconscious.
+Since neither condition obtains, I let them pass unobstructed.

 <figure>
     <div style="text-align:center"><img src